kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 type: Details
 ---

-The repository in which you create your own addons must have a specific structure and be exposed as a server so that the Helm Broker can fetch addons from it.
+The repository in which you create your own addons must contain at least one `index.yaml` file and have a specific structure, depending on the type of server that exposes your addons.

+## The index yaml file

 Your remote addons repository can contain many addons defined in index `.yaml` files.
-Depending on your needs and preferences, you can create one or more `index.yaml` files to categorize your addons.
+Depending on your needs and preferences, you can create one or more index yaml files to categorize your addons.
 In the `index.yaml` file, provide an entry for every single addon from your addons repository.
 The `index.yaml` file must have the following structure:
 ```
 apiVersion: v1
 entries: